urastogi885/supermarket-cleaning-robot/README.md

 ## Dependencies

-- Ubuntu 16.04
+- Ubuntu 16.04/18.04
-- ROS Kinetic
+- ROS Kinetic/Melodic
 - Gazebo
-- Turtlebot Packages
+- Turtlebot-3 Packages

 ## Install Dependences

-- This project was developed using ROS Kinetic.
+- It is highly recommended that ROS Kinetic/Melodic is properly installed on your system before the use of this project.
-- It is highly recommended that ROS Kinetic is properly installed on your system before the use of this project.
+- Follow the instructions on the [*ROS Kinetic install tutorial page*](http://wiki.ros.org/kinetic/Installation/Ubuntu) or the
-- Follow the instructions on the [*ROS kinetic install tutorial page*](http://wiki.ros.org/kinetic/Installation/Ubuntu) to install ***Full-Desktop Version*** of ROS Kinetic.
+  [*ROS Melodic install tutorial page*](http://wiki.ros.org/melodic/Installation/Ubuntu) to install ***Full-Desktop Version*** of ROS Kinetic.
 - The full-version would help you install *Gazebo* as well.
 If you have ROS Kinetic pre-installed on your machine, use the following [*link*](http://gazebosim.org/tutorials?tut=install_ubuntu&cat=install) to just install *Gazebo* on your machine.